-- (1) If the student has earned a minimum of 185 hours, they will be required to sign a contract with the Clinical Training Coordinator providing them with a MAXIMUM of 45 days to complete the remainder of their 225 clinical training hours and any other practicum requirement.
-A student's practicum class requirements will not be considered satisfied and their degree will NOT be conferred until this requirement is met. - (2) If the student has completed fewer than 185 of their 225 total hours, they must enroll in MFT 685-Practicum Continuation to complete their clinical training requirement. - (3) If the student has completed 225 hours but has not completed the contract with the training site or simply wishes to continue seeing clients and accruing hours until graduation, the student must enroll in MFT 685-Practicum Continuation as per BBS regulations.
+(1) If the student has completed fewer than 185 of their 225 total hours, they must enroll in MFT 685-Practicum Continuation to complete their clinical training requirement.

+(2) If the student has completed 225 hours but has not completed the contract with the training site or simply wishes to continue seeing clients and accruing hours until graduation, the student must enroll in MFT 685-Practicum Continuation as per BBS regulations.